Kayne Anderson Rudnick Investment Management LLC Sells 2,743 Shares of The Travelers Companies, Inc. (NYSE:TRV)

-Kayne Anderson Rudnick Investment Management LLC lessened its holdings in The Travelers Companies, Inc. (NYSE:TRV – Free Report) by 2.2% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 123,059 shares of the insurance provider’s stock after selling 2,743 shares during the period.
-Kayne Anderson Rudnick Investment Management LLC owned 0.05% of Travelers Companies worth $20,097,000 as of its most recent filing with the Securities and Exchange Commission.
+Kayne Anderson Rudnick Investment Management LLC trimmed its position in The Travelers Companies, Inc. (NYSE:TRV – Free Report) by 2.2% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 123,059 shares of the insurance provider’s stock after selling 2,743 shares during the quarter.
+Kayne Anderson Rudnick Investment Management LLC owned 0.05% of Travelers Companies worth $20,097,000 at the end of the most recent reporting period.

-Other hedge funds have also added to or reduced their stakes in the company.
-Norges Bank acquired a new stake in shares of Travelers Companies during the 4th quarter worth about $239,875,000.
-Barclays PLC grew its stake in shares of Travelers Companies by 215.5% in the second quarter.
-Barclays PLC now owns 917,756 shares of the insurance provider’s stock valued at $159,378,000 after acquiring an additional 626,837 shares in the last quarter.
-Clearbridge Investments LLC raised its stake in Travelers Companies by 15.8% in the 3rd quarter.
-Clearbridge Investments LLC now owns 4,575,759 shares of the insurance provider’s stock worth $747,267,000 after purchasing an additional 623,974 shares in the last quarter.
-Morgan Stanley boosted its holdings in Travelers Companies by 19.6% in the 4th quarter.
-Morgan Stanley now owns 3,284,693 shares of the insurance provider’s stock valued at $615,847,000 after purchasing an additional 539,294 shares during the period.
-Finally, Assenagon Asset Management S.A. grew its position in shares of Travelers Companies by 940.1% during the 3rd quarter.
-Assenagon Asset Management S.A. now owns 355,366 shares of the insurance provider’s stock worth $58,035,000 after purchasing an additional 321,198 shares in the last quarter.
-Institutional investors and hedge funds own 81.12% of the company’s stock.
+Several other institutional investors have also added to or reduced their stakes in the company.
+VisionPoint Advisory Group LLC bought a new stake in shares of Travelers Companies during the 2nd quarter worth $26,000.
+FWL Investment Management LLC bought a new stake in shares of Travelers Companies during the 4th quarter valued at approximately $28,000.
+First Command Advisory Services Inc. acquired a new position in Travelers Companies during the 3rd quarter worth approximately $26,000.
+Arlington Trust Co LLC acquired a new position in Travelers Companies during the 3rd quarter worth approximately $27,000.
+Finally, Northwest Capital Management Inc bought a new position in Travelers Companies in the 2nd quarter valued at approximately $29,000.
+81.12% of the stock is currently owned by institutional investors and hedge funds.

 Analysts Set New Price Targets

-Several brokerages recently issued reports on TRV.
-Raymond James boosted their price target on Travelers Companies from $220.00 to $245.00 and gave the company a “strong-buy” rating in a research note on Monday, January 22nd.
-HSBC initiated coverage on shares of Travelers Companies in a research report on Thursday, December 28th.
+Several research analysts have recently issued reports on TRV shares.
+Raymond James upped their price target on shares of Travelers Companies from $220.00 to $245.00 and gave the stock a “strong-buy” rating in a report on Monday, January 22nd.
+Citigroup upped their target price on Travelers Companies from $185.00 to $204.00 and gave the stock a “neutral” rating in a report on Wednesday, January 17th.
+HSBC assumed coverage on Travelers Companies in a research note on Thursday, December 28th.
 They set a “hold” rating and a $203.00 price target on the stock.
-Citigroup boosted their price objective on shares of Travelers Companies from $185.00 to $204.00 and gave the company a “neutral” rating in a research report on Wednesday, January 17th.
-Oppenheimer assumed coverage on Travelers Companies in a report on Thursday, November 16th.
-They issued a “market perform” rating on the stock.
-Finally, Keefe, Bruyette & Woods boosted their price target on Travelers Companies from $194.00 to $215.00 and gave the stock a “market perform” rating in a report on Monday, January 22nd.
-One equities research analyst has rated the stock with a sell rating, twelve have issued a hold rating, five have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat, Travelers Companies has an average rating of “Hold” and an average target price of $201.38.
+Royal Bank of Canada lifted their target price on shares of Travelers Companies from $185.00 to $210.00 and gave the stock a “sector perform” rating in a research report on Monday, January 22nd.
+Finally, Keefe, Bruyette & Woods boosted their price objective on shares of Travelers Companies from $194.00 to $215.00 and gave the stock a “market perform” rating in a research note on Monday, January 22nd.
+One analyst has rated the stock with a sell rating, twelve have given a hold rating, five have given a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, Travelers Companies has a consensus rating of “Hold” and a consensus target price of $201.38.

 About Travelers Companies